 Bushwick is easily accessed from Manhattan by taking the “L” subway train at 14th Street to Jefferson Street in Brooklyn.
 Wear a pair of comfortable walking shoes and bring your camera to capture the vibrantly painted walls all around.

 Do you like discovering street art when you travel?
-Would you like to explore NYC street art in Bushwick?
+Would you like to do a street art tour in New York?

 Like this post?
 Please share it on social media using the share buttons below!